Uninett/nav/doc/howto/manual-install-on-debian.rst

 9. Configure apache
 ===================

-Copy the file ``/etc/nav/apache/apache.conf.example`` somewhere apache is allowed to read it.
+Copy the file ``/etc/nav/apache/apache.conf.example`` somewhere apache is allowed to read it, for instance to ``/usr/local/nav/etc/apache/apache.conf``.

 Edit the defines inside the copy.